vuorinem/aspnet-aurelia-webpack-skeleton/readme.md

 Run ```start``` script (using command line or Task Runner).
 Changes will automatically show up in the browser without refresh, using Hot Module Replacement.

+## Publishing

+A separate webpack configuration will be used for publishing optimised output and separate css file for production.
+This is run automatically when publishing from VS.

-## Current technology choices
+## Technology choices

 - ASP.NET Core 2.0
 - Webpack 4
 - Aurelia
 - Typescript
+- Bootstrap 4
+- Sass
 - Yarn (should work with npm too)

-## Planned development
-- Use Bootstrap 4
-- Sass loader config